ProboticsX/Reward-Bot/BOT.md

 ![image](https://media.github.ncsu.edu/user/22719/files/d73fb2a3-d18b-472e-a875-f2048e1b8937)

-### USE CASE #3: Rewards for using Positive Words
+### USE CASE #3: Rewards for using Positive Words 🎉

-The Reward Bot is designed to reward points for using positive words inside discord channel to build positive enforcement among users.
+The Reward Bot is designed to reward points for using positive words inside discord channel to build positive enforcement among users🥳.
 The use case flow is as follows:

 - Suppose the user "sshubha" appreciates other people on the channel.